smessie/Article-ESWC2024-DFDP/content/implementation.md

 ### FormRenderer

-The FormRenderer is created in the [Vue.js framework](cite:cites vue).
+The FormRenderer app is created in the [Vue.js framework](cite:cites vue).
 Authentication is implemented using the [`@inrupt/solid-client-authn-browser`](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser) library ensuring that the user's Solid pod does not need to be publicly readable and writable.
 This allows a user to authenticate with their Solid pod and then the app can read and write to the pod on behalf of the user.
 However, authentication is not necessary if the user only wants to render a publicly accessible form.